Conway's subprime Fibonacci sequences: Nodes and other cycles

 \section{Nodes and other cycles}

+To help develop the terminology and flavor of these sequences, we plot their trajectories on a directed graph.
+This visual approach is often used in expositions of the $3x+1$ problem \cite[p.62]{La10}, with sequences as \textbf{paths} in an infinite digraph (Figure~\ref{fig:collatz}), determined by their starting points.
+The problem is whether this digraph is weakly connected (connected when viewed as an undirected graph).

-To get a `sense' for the original sequence, one could plot its trajectories on a directed graph.
-This approach is quite favored for the $3x+1$ problem \cite{La85}, but because of the recurrence we must be purposeful in defining vertices for this sequence.
-We introduce two important terms: \begin{itemize}[noitemsep,nolistsep] \item The \textbf{nodes} of a sequence are the ordered pairs of two positive coprime odd integers not preceded by an odd term. \item \textbf{Runs} are the strings of odd terms and a terminating even generated by a node, such that each node corresponds to the first two terms of a run. \end{itemize} In \S\ref{sec:endconds} we will see that at some point a non-trivial sequence becomes composed of runs.
-Here is the same sequence with nodes parenthesized:
+However, our sequences cannot immediately be represented in this fashion because of the second-order nature of our recurrence.
+We must carefully define vertices for our sequences, and so we introduce two important terms: \begin{itemize} \item The \textbf{nodes} of a sequence are ordered pairs of positive, odd coprimes which either begin the sequence or immediately follow the even terms of a sequence. \item \textbf{Runs} are the strings beginning with a node and consisting of odd terms together with a single terminating even term. \end{itemize} In Section \ref{sec:endconds} we will see that every non-trivial sequence becomes composed of runs after some point.
+Here is our initial sequence with nodes parenthesized:

-As already discussed, we can treat each substring of $O \dotso OE$ as a unit, starting when the first two terms of such a substring are coprime and are not preceded by an odd.
+Again, we can treat each substring of $O \dotso OE$ as a unit, starting when the first two terms of such a substring are coprime and not preceded by an odd term.
 The corresponding terms comprise a run, and the first two terms of the run comprise a node.
-Let us now construct our first sequence graph (Figure~\ref{fig:digraph1}).
-For notational convenience we weight the digraph by assigning to each arc the length of the run corresponding to the node at the arc's tail.
+Let us now construct our first sequence path (Figure~\ref{fig:digraph1}).
+For notational convenience we weight the digraph by assigning to each arc the length of the run generated by the node at the arc's tail.

+We could then imagine the infinite digraph generated by all non-trivial subprime Fibonacci sequences, as we have done for the $3x+1$ sequences in Figure~\ref{fig:collatz}.
+If the 18-cycle were the only non-trivial cycle, the subprime Fibonacci digraph would look like Figure \ref{fig:tributaries}.

-One reason a digraph is a useful representation is that many nodes can be \textbf{direct predecessors} to a single node.
-If a node is a predecessor (not necessarily direct) to another node or cycle, we say it is \textbf{tributary} to the node or cycle.
-Some examples are shown in Figure \ref{fig:tributaries}.
+One reason this digraph is a nice representation is that it shows how many nodes are \textbf{direct predecessors} to a single node.
+If a node is a predecessor (not necessarily direct) to a node or cycle, we say it is \textbf{tributary} to the node or cycle.
+How could we grow this graph?
+One way is to go outwards from known nodes.
+This would require a way of enumerating a node's direct predecessors, which can be done with some work.
+For example, with the node $(89,45)$ of the 18-cycle: